salesforce/apex-mockery/README.md

 ### Stub

-Use the `stub` attribut to access the stub,
+Use the `stub` attribute to access the stub,

 ```java
 MyType myTypeStub = (MyType) myMock.stub;